College of Nursing

 The Code of Ethics for a profession makes explicit the primary goals, values, and obligations of the profession.
 Students are expected to function within the framework of the American Nurses Association Code for Nurses.

-Any situation that threatens patient safety, exhibits a lack of moral character, demonstrates a lack of professionalism or good judgment, and/or is a violation of school/hospital policy may result in immediate termination from the program.
+Any situation that threatens patient safety, exhibits a lack of moral character, demonstrates a lack of professionalism or good judgment, and/or is a violation of college/hospital policy may result in immediate termination from the program.

-Verbal or written derogatory statements about patients, clinical placements, the Health Science Center, School of Nursing students, faculty or staff will be subject to disciplinary action.
+Verbal or written derogatory statements about patients, clinical placements, the Health Science Center, College of Nursing students, faculty or staff will be subject to disciplinary action.
 This includes postings on internet social networking sites (i.e., Facebook, Twitter, YouTube, etc.)

 Students are expected to demonstrate and embrace the following principles: